 PoreXpert can read datafiles directly from many types of instrument.

 No. Permeability or hydraulic conductivity is too sensitive to too many features of the void structure, so ‘inversion’ of that property is not possible.
 Also, a single permeability or hydraulic conductivity reading contains too little information.
 A single measurement from the mercury intrusion curve (e.g. the characteristic throat diameter) also provides too little information, which is why PoreXpert uses the shape of the entire curve.

 PoreXpert can read Thermo Fisher data that have been corrected for compressibility and uncorrected data from the SOLID software.
 If you want to use compressibility corrected data from SOLID you need to export the data using the Export to PoreXpert button on the Export Tab.
 Older versions of SOLID do not have this feature.
-If you need this feature please contact your Thermo Fisher Instrument distributor, for advice on how to upgrade the SOLID software.
+Thermo Fisher have now stopped manufacturing mercury porosimeters, and the rights have been taken over by another agency.
+For further details, please Contact us.

 The Manufacturer’s software uses an implicit assumption that the porous solid comprises unconnected aligned hollow cylinders.
 If your sample is like that, then use the Manufacturer’s software.
 If it is more like a 3-D interconnected network of voids and narrower connections then PoreXpert will give you more information.

 First you need to read the previous answer.
 Then the answer to this is that whereas a fractal dimension can be calculated based on the aligned cylinders model, it is very much more difficult for a 3-D interconnected network, and we have not done it yet.